 Table R2.1 - Initial Capital in Euro (EUR) Category Description Initial Capital In EUR 1B with PII Licence Holders authorised to receive and transmit orders, and/or to provide investment advice in relation to one or more instruments, and/or to place instruments without a firm commitment basis solely for professional clients and, or eligible counterparties but not to hold or control Clients' Money or Customers' Assets.
-20,000 Licence Holders authorised to receive and transmit orders, and/or to provide investment advice in relation to one or more instruments, and/or to place instruments without a firm commitment basis solely for professional clients and, or eligible counterparties but not to hold or control Clients' Money or Customers' Assets.
-50,000 1B without PII Licence Holders authorised to receive and transmit orders, and/or to provide investment advice in relation to one or more instruments, and/or to place instruments without a firm commitment basis solely for professional clients and, or eligible counterparties but not to hold or control Clients' Money or Customers' Assets.
+20,000 1B without PII Licence Holders authorised to receive and transmit orders, and/or to provide investment advice in relation to one or more instruments, and/or to place instruments without a firm commitment basis solely for professional clients and, or eligible counterparties but not to hold or control Clients' Money or Customers' Assets.
+50,000 Licence Holders authorised to receive and transmit orders, and/or to provide investment advice in relation to one or more instruments, and/or to place instruments without a firm commitment basis solely for professional clients and, or eligible counterparties but not to hold or control Clients' Money or Customers' Assets.
 Provided that where a Category 1B Licence Holders are also insurance intermediaries enrolled in the Insurance Intermediaries Act, (Cap.487) and do not hold client's monies pursuant to insurance intermediaries activities, such Licence Holders shall be required to maintain a reduced initial capital requirement of EUR 25,000.
-This is without prejudice to any higher capital requirements 25,000

-applicable to these Licence Holders under the Insurance

-Intermediaries Act (Cap.487).
+This is without prejudice to any higher capital requirements applicable to these Licence Holders under the Insurance Intermediaries Act (Cap.487).
+25,000

-, , ,

-Table R2.1 - Initial Capital in Euro (EUR) Category Description Initial Capital In EUR 2 Licence Holders authorised to provide any Investment Service and to hold or control Clients' Money or Customers' Assets, but not to operate a multilateral trading facility or deal for their own account or underwrite or place instruments on a firm commitment basis.
-125,000 3 Licence Holders authorised to provide any Investment Service and to hold and control Clients' Money or Customers' Assets.
-730,000
+Table R2.1 - Initial Capital in Euro (EUR)

+Category Description Initial Capital In EUR 2 Licence Holders authorised to provide any Investment Service and to hold or control Clients' Money or Customers' Assets, but not to operate a multilateral trading facility or deal for their own account or underwrite or place instruments on a firm commitment basis.
+125,000 2 or 3 Licence Holders authorised to distribute contracts for differences (CFDs) and/or rolling spot forex contracts under the MiFID regime 730,000 3 Licence Holders authorised to provide any Investment Service and to hold and control Clients' Money or Customers' Assets.
+730,000 3 - Local Firms Licence Holders authorised as defined in point 56 of Rule 1-1.3.1, "Local Firms".
+50,000